ZOO-Project/ZOO-Project/docs/install/installation.rst

 Build cgic
 ----------

-Run the following commands from the ``thirds/cgic`` directory to build the cgic library.
+Run the following commands from the ``thirds/cgic206`` directory to build the cgic library.

 ::

-   cd thirds/cgic
    make

 The cgic library originaly come from `http://www.boutell.com/cgic